Huzaifa785/ineuron-data-science/assignments/week1-python-basics/second.md

 ```

 9. If your programme is stuck in an endless loop, what keys you’ll press?

 Answer: `Ctrl + C`

 10. How can you tell the difference between break and continue?

 Answer: The break statement will stop the execution of the loop and the continue statement will skip the current iteration and continue with the next iteration.

 11. In a for loop, what is the difference between range(10), range(0, 10), and range(0, 10, 1)?

 Answer: There is no difference between range(10), range(0, 10) and range(0, 10, 1).
 They all will produce the same output.
 Because the default value of start is 0 and the default value of step is 1.

 12. Write a short program that prints the numbers 1 to 10 using a for loop.
 Then write an equivalent program that prints the numbers 1 to 10 using a while loop.

 Answer:
+- Using for loop
 ```
 for i in range(1, 11):
     print(i)
 ```
+- Using while loop
 ```
 i = 1
 while i <= 10: